kyncl/knot/README.md

 > Verify your settings or consult the server administrator.

-* **1:N Connections:** Knot can synchronize one source directory with multiple remote Knots simultaneously.
+* **1:N Connections:** Knot can synchronize one source directory with multiple remote Knots.
 A remote Knot can be another local directory or a separate SSH connection.
 * **Private key authentication:** Knot fully supports SSH